So far, we’ve looked at:

 - Social media advertising is not related to the SEO of your website.

-- When creating an ad on Google Adwords you are limited to only text.
+- When creating an ad on Google Ads you are limited to only text.
 With social media advertising you can create image and video ads to make them more entertaining and captivating.